fluxfederation/on_form/README.md

 ## Roadmap

-* For version 2, the author is looking into support for declaring attributes on the form.
+* Currently, the author is looking into support for declaring attributes on the form.
 (You can use plain old Ruby object `attr_accessor` for untyped attributes in the meantime.)
 * After that we'll need to tackle the other use cases for ActiveRecord nested attributes, such as one-to-many associations and auto-building/deleting associated records.

 ## License